masesgroup/KNet/src/documentation/articles/usage.md

+---
+title: Usage of .NET suite for Apache Kafka
+_description: Describes how to use .NET suite for Apache Kafka
+---

 # KNet: library usage

 To use KNet classes the developer can write code in .NET using the same classes available in the official Apache Kafka package.